NORMAN CUTHBERT SAWARD 1898–1970

 British War and Victory, Mentioned In Despatches

 In 1924 he was serving on the Indian North West Frontier and flew one of two aeroplanes purchased by the Afghan government from Simla to Kabul.
 The newspaper article below reports that he ‘was accorded an audience with his Majesty the Amir where he was decorated with the Order of Izzatt first class’ and that ‘although only 24 years old he had had remarkable experiences in connection with flying with the RAF in particular during the war and had been on the Indian North-West frontier for some time’.

 Grantham Journal 11 October 1924

-In 1925 he was promoted from Flying Officer to Flight Lieutenant.
+Promoted from Flying Officer to Flight Lieutenant in 1925.

 In June 1928 he sailed from Bombay to Plymouth aboard the Macedonia.

-In 1935 he was promoted to Squadron Leader and became Wing Commander in 1938.
+Promoted to Squadron Leader in 1935 and became Wing Commander in 1938.
 His details are not recorded on the civilian 1939 Register.
 He continued service through World War II and was mentioned in the Gazette several times.